samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 In conclusion, FID's strength lies in its **direct comparison of feature distributions between real and generated data**, making it a more comprehensive and reliable indicator of overall GAN performance (both quality and diversity) than IS.
 However, both metrics are ultimately constrained by the choice of the feature extractor (Inception v3) and have their own methodological limitations that researchers continue to explore and address with newer metrics like KID, PPL, and adapted Precision/Recall.

 ---

+## Describe a scenario where two GANs have similar FID scores but very different visual results.
+What might cause this discrepancy?

 ## Similar FID Scores, Different Visual Results
 It's indeed possible for two GANs to yield similar FID scores while producing visually distinct results.
 This discrepancy highlights the limitations of quantitative metrics like FID, which aim to capture complex visual phenomena using statistical approximations.